 Banking data also allows you to lift the hood on a start-up’s finances and get a view into actual transactions, including information on:

-- Money directed to risky endeavors like gambling or adult entertainment.
+- Money is directed to risky endeavors like gambling or adult entertainment

 Revenue models 🔄